cyberhiker/platformpress/README.md

  * New: Added mention functionality
  * Fix: New lines are cleared on saving email options
  * Fix: missing version number in main plugin file
- * Tweak: Locate anspress directory in parent theme if not found in child
+ * Tweak: Locate platformpress directory in parent theme if not found in child
  * New: Added question shortcode
- * Fix: Asker can answer own question even if option is disabled.
+ * Fix: commenter can answer own question even if option is disabled.
  * New: Added option to switch user profile
  * New: Added an option in user profile so they can hide themselves from public
  * New: Added notification widget